vishalcloudyuga/dcos-docs/1.9/overview/architecture/task-types.md

 Additional schedulers can be installed as [scheduler services](/docs/1.9/overview/concepts/#dcos-scheduler-service) on Marathon, either from the [Mesosphere Universe](/docs/1.9/overview/concepts/#mesosphere-universe) or directly via Marathon.

+Example user space schedulers:

 - The Kakfa scheduler provides **Kakfa brokers**, which run as lifecycle managed Kafka nodes.
 - The Cassandra scheduler provides **Cassandra nodes**, which run as lifecycle managed Cassandra nodes.
 - The Spark scheduler (dispatcher) provides **Spark jobs**, which are themselves schedulers for Spark tasks.

+For a full list of installable schedulers (and other packages), see the [Mesosphere Universe package list](https://universe.serv.sh/#/packages).